Jeunese/jeunese.github.io/docs/ux-writing.md

 -  Don't explain fundamental features; if a user needs instructions, consider ways of making the design more intuitive.
 -  Don't explain obvious features and workflows; instructional text can get in the way of an already intuitive workflow.
--  Don't make users engage with instructional text; users should be free to ignore instructional UI and still progress through it.
+-  Don't make users engage with instructional text; users should be free to ignore instructional UI and still progress through the UI.
 -  Don't repeat information; add a setting to display instructional UI instead.

 **Keep it useful.** Use instructional text to make the onboarding flow as smooth as possible.